 Apparently there’s something called a drain snake that will get hair out of my sink.. and having long blonde hair that literally gets everywhere (no joke), this could come in handy…

 Also, bathtubs aren’t fun to stand or soak in if they look nasty, but with Bar Keepers Friend, you can make it clean and white again (wasn’t trying to rhyme there, I promise..).

 And have any soap scum?
 Well glass cooktop cleaner takes care of that.

 Check out the rest of Buzzfeed’s bathroom tips here.

 12 Cheap and Lazy Ways to Cut Down on Waste

 Nobody likes to waste, especially when it costs them money.
 But this post offers great ways to cut down on it and help you keep things fresh.

 Using reusable produce bags is a great way to keep fruit flies away and have your leafy vegetables stay fresh and aerated (had no idea that these were a thing..).

-Apparently if you maximize the space in your fridge and freezer, the temperature will stay consistent (which means less energy which mean a smaller energy bill).
+Apparently, if you maximize the space in your fridge and freezer, the temperature will stay consistent (which means less energy which means a smaller energy bill).

 Check out more of Buzzfeed’s tips on cutting down on waste here.